 \section{Equivariant elliptic cohomology theory}

 In this section, we collect some basic notions, constructions and properties of equivariant elliptic cohomology from \cite{Lur} and \cite{GKV95}.
-We do not claim anything original in this section.
-Nevertheless, in \S~\ref{subsec:Quillen}, we show a push-forward formula in equivariant elliptic cohomology which previously was not known in the present generality, although a form of it can be fond in \cite{Gan}.
+We do not claim originality in this section.
+Nevertheless, in \S~\ref{subsec:Quillen}, we show a push-forward formula in equivariant elliptic cohomology which previously was not known in the present generality, although a form of it can be found in \cite{Gan}.